zero-to-mastery/resources/React.md

 - [Sonny's Youtube channel](https://www.youtube.com/watch?v=UVhIMwHDS7k&list=PLf16UKl7nR5ARPKtuI76E-ShyaiKH50IF): Learn React by building clones.
 Pro tip-Avoid putting these projects in your portfolio
 - [FreeCodeCamp learn React](https://www.freecodecamp.org/learn/front-end-libraries/#react): In this course, you'll learn how to create different React components, manage data in the form of state props, use different lifecycle methods like componentDidMount, and much more.
 - [FreeCodeCamp learn React](https://www.youtube.com/watch?v=a_7Z7C_JCyo): In this course, you'll learn React by means of 15 projects that you can follow along... plus useful tricks for coding and much more.
+-[cpmplete react0](https://youtu.be/sjW9nPY6sI0?si=Wzh4hK0U2UaTFf0B):- Best for the beginners to learn Javaframework nodejs and expressjs

 https://www.youtube.com/watch?v=a_7Z7C_JCyo